robflynnyh/long-context-asr/README.md

 # Code for the paper: How Much Context Does My Attention-Based ASR System Need?
 (Interspeech 2024)
-- Pre-Print Available on [arXiv](https://arxiv.org/abs/2310.15672) (currently an old pre-print! from prior ICASSP submission)
+- Current Pre-Print accepted at Interspeech 2024 available on [arXiv](https://arxiv.org/abs/2310.15672)
 - Code for the old 2023 preprint is in the 2023-preprint branch
 - Repository is continually being updated with more intstructions, eventually I hope to have a colab that can be used to run some of the pretrained models
 - As repo is w.i.p if you cannot figure out how to use anything please feel free to contact me by creating an issue!